Swollen legs and ankles affect safety and quality of life

 They don’t specifically mention how many repetitions to do.
 10 repetitions per side, 3 times a day seems reasonable, but use your judgement to see what works best for your older adult.

-Next Step Get a clear demonstration and walk-through of these 3 simple home exercises (7 min)
+Next Step Get a clear demonstration of these 3 simple home exercises to get rid of swollen ankles (7 min)

 Recommended for you: